 - 2-3 days of sprint time after the conference; a separate, inexpensive, nearby venue is fine.
 Past post-conference sprints have had 50-150 people.
 Plan to recruit an experienced Plone community member as a sprint leader/organizer.

-- A plan for videotaping as many conference sessions as possible (see http://plone.tv for many past conference presentations).
+- A plan for videotaping as many conference sessions as possible (see http://ploneconference2010.blip.tv/ for last years conference presentations).
 Fast turnaround of the videos is preferable to longer, higher-quality post production.
 Live streaming would win many fans!

 How to submit a proposal

-Please feel free to email the Plone Foundation board of directors with any questions. board at lists.plone.org!
+Please feel free to email the Plone Foundation board of directors with any questions. firstname.lastname@example.org!